xerial/silk/README.md

 ```

 In IntelliJ, set Unix-like EOL style in ```Settings -> Code Style -> General -> Line separator (for new files)```.

+Without those settings, commit diff will be looked strange (as if every line is changed)

 ### Check out the source code
 ```